Naval Nuclear Reactors Engineer Program (2025)

 1-Naval Nuclear Reactors Engineer Image 704X396

-The world’s most powerful energy sources need the world’s most talented minds to power them.
+The world’s strongest energy sources need the brightest minds to keep them running.

-They define and redefine the leading edge of nuclear propulsion, while also setting the standard in nuclear reactor regulation and research.
+They’re always pushing the boundaries of nuclear propulsion, while also setting the rules when it comes to reactor safety and research.

 Specific Responsibilities